Trivaxy/sculk/README.md

 One thing that unites those aforementioned tools is that they place heavy emphasis on compile-time features and reduction of verbosity.
 This is great, but they expose gritty details such as scoreboards, data storage, etc, and often feel a lot more like a preprocessor or just alternative syntax for commands.
 They perform well as *build tools* but poorly as *abstractions*.
 It's not a bad thing, it's simply a design choice, but it's  not what I'm looking for.

 Sculk focuses on a different approach: it's a *runtime* language designed to make you *forget* that you're working with commands.
 It's meant to be and feel like it's executed by the game itself - an answer to the "What if Java Edition had proper scripting?" question.
 You are given all your familiar high-level language constructs that you know and love unconditionally, freeing up your mind to focus on your ideas and your logic, instead of the implementation details.

-In short, Sculk has 3 goals, which are to make you...
-- ... never touch a mcfunction file again
-- ... never touch a json file again
-- ... never look back

 # Usage